91% of five to 14-year-olds say Climate Change is their top worry

 For us to get the most honest insight possible, we specified that participants can have help from mum and dad to answer the questions but should not be influenced in any way.
 For context, the 2020 Climate Change Performance Index ranked Australia last out of 57 nations* for its climate change efforts.

-Here are some of the most interesting insights from the study:
+Here are some of the most interesting insights from the study.
+The strongest result was the gap between climate change and the other worries children were asked about.

 When asked ‘what is your biggest concern in the world right now?’ respondents answered by ranking the following: